discover why your bird is plucking & how to help it now

 • The Checkup: Your bird gets a thorough physical exam to catch any red flags.

-• Blood Work: This helps rule out stuff like liver problems, hypothyroidism, kidney quirks, or other health hiccups that might be causing the feather plucking.
+• Blood Work: Blood work rules out liver problems, hypothyroidism, kidney issues, or other health problems that cause birds to pluck.

 perfect for feather pluckers